WordPress/gutenberg/docs/contributors/code/coding-guidelines.md

 _To Project Contributors:_

 An experimental API is named as such to communicate instability of a function whose interface is not yet finalized.
 Aside from references within the code, these APIs should neither be documented nor mentioned in any CHANGELOG.
 They should effectively be considered to not exist from an external perspective.
 In most cases, they should only be exposed to satisfy requirements between packages maintained in this repository.

+#### Experimental APIs are useful for incubating new features before releasing them

 An experimental function or object should be: